 Schedule for Delivery

-At the end of the month, surely you want to find out which are your best selling products to stock up for the coming month, or which Outlets haven't been ordering as much from you and perhaps throw in one discount code or two to win them back.
+At the end of the month, surely you want to find out which are your best selling products to stock up for the coming month, or which Customers haven't been ordering as much from you and perhaps throw in one discount code or two to win them back.
 Reports are a great tool to make such decisions.
 Learn more about the reports available at "Sales Dashboard, an introduction".